Case Study: Enabling self-service and advanced analytics for TfNSW on Azure

 Operational Data Lake

-Modern data platform capable of ingesting and storing infinite operational data in realtime or batch in a well-governed, secure and cost-effective manner
+Modern data platform capable of ingesting and storing infinite operational data in realtime or batch in a well-governed, secure and cost-effective manner.

 Infinite Cost Efficient Storage